stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-Where the vertex buffer delegates to the `buffer` method of the particles:
+Where the vertex buffer comprises the particles positions:

 ```java
 private final Bufferable vertices = new Bufferable() {